jennybc/googlesheets/README.md

 install.packages("googlesheets")
 ```

-Or you can get the development version from GitHub (which you will need if you are using [`httr v1.1.0`](https://github.com/hadley/httr)):
+Or you can get the development version from GitHub:

 ``` r
 devtools::install_github("jennybc/googlesheets")